CARES/CRRSAA/ARP Funding Information

 CRRSAA/HERF II Funds - 2021

-January 17, 2021, Centralia College was awarded supplemental Student Emergency Financial Aid Grants under HEERF II funds known as CRRSA.
-The amount awarded is equal to our HEERF I – CARES Act Funds $738,883.
-Awards will be made available to students thru Attestation Application stating that student have had COVID 19 educational related expenses. $650,000 will be made available in $500 awards to over 1300 students. $25,000 is being used for expenses above the $500 with an application to be completed and submitted for consideration.
+As of Jan.
+17, Centralia College was awarded supplemental Student Emergency Financial Aid Grants under HEERF II funds known as CRRSA.
+The amount awarded was equal to the HEERF I – CARES Act Funds - $738,883.
+Awards were made available to students through an Attestation Application stating that student have had COVID-19 educational related expenses.
+A total of $650,000 was made available in $500 awards to over 1,300 students.
+A sum of $25,000 was used for expenses above the $500 with an application to be completed and submitted for consideration.

-As of April 28, Centralia College has 789 students who have received Emergency Financial Aid Grants under CRRSAA/HEERF II funds.
+As of April 28, Centralia College had 789 students who received Emergency Financial Aid Grants under CRRSAA/HEERF II funds.
 All Pell Grant eligible students for spring quarter 2021 were awarded $500.
-Students who were not Pell eligible, were able to complete an Attestation Form, available online, for $500 to assist with COVID related educational expenses.
+Students who were not Pell eligible, were able to complete an Attestation Form, available online, for $500 to assist with COVID-related educational expenses.